lento234/sensai/README.md

 # SensAI: Sensor-based Atmospheric Intelligence

 **SensAI** is a Python package that provides a framework for collecting atmospheric data.
 Currently using the [EmpAIR](https://www.empa.ch/web/s405/empair) sensor for data collection.
 The goal of this repository to learn how to collect, interpret and visual the logged data.

-PS: There is nothing artificial in this project.
+Disclaimer: There is nothing artificial in this project.

 ## Installation